 Governor Lawton Chiles appointed Justice Labarga to the Circuit Court of the Fifteenth Judicial Circuit, in and for Palm Beach County, in 1996.
 In that capacity he served in the family, civil and criminal divisions.
 He also served as the administrative judge of the civil division.

 In December 2008 Justice Labarga was appointed by Governor Charlie Crist to the Fourth District Court of Appeal.
-On January 1, 2009, he was appointed by Governor Crist to the Florida Supreme Court, where he presently sits as the 84th Justice to take office at the Florida Supreme Court since statehood was granted in 1845.
-On June 30, 2014, he was sworn in as the 56th Chief Justice of Florida -- the first person of Hispanic descent to lead the state judicial branch.
-He held that office until June 2018.
+On January 6, 2009, he took office on the Florida Supreme Court after appointment by Governor Crist.
+He is the 84th Justice to take office at the Florida Supreme Court since statehood was granted in 1845.
+On July 1, 2014, he became the 56th Chief Justice of Florida -- the first Cuban American to lead the state judicial branch.
+He held that office for two terms until June 2018.

 Justice Labarga's phone number is (850) 413-8371, and his judicial assistant is B.J.
 Vickers.
 His staff attorneys are Michelle Ballard, Valencia Davis and Bailey Howard.
 The mailing address is 500 South Duval Street, Tallahassee FL 32399-1925.